mdecourcy/MMM-HumiditySensor/README.md

 # MMM-HumiditySensor
-quick and dirty MagicMirror² module to get stats from adia greenhouse API
+Quick and dirty MagicMirror² module to get stats from adia greenhouse API

 From their docs: